NilsHolger/cppplaydesignpatterns/README.md

 Responding to change over following a plan.
 While there is value in items on the right we value items on the left more.
 1. Individuals and interactions
-2. Working software
+2. Working software ++
-3. Customer Collaboration
+3. Customer collaboration
 4. Responding to change

 --------------------------------------------------------------------
 Principles behind the Agile Manifesto
 We follow these principles:
-1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software. ++
 2. Welcoming changing requirements, even late in development.
 Agile processes harness change for the customers competitive advantage.
-3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter time scale.
+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter time scale. ++
 4. Business people and developers must work together daily throughout the project.
 5. Build projects around motivated individuals.
-Give them the environment and support they need and trust them to get the job done.
+Give them the environment and support they need and trust them to get the job done. ++
 6. The most efficient and effective method of conveying information to and within a development team is face to face conversation.
-7. Working software is the primary measure of progress.
+7. Working software is the primary measure of progress. ++
 8. Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
 9. Continuous attention to technical excellence and good design enhances agility.
 10. Simplicity -- the art of maximizing the amount of work done -- is essential.
-11. The best architecture , requirements and designs emerge from self organizing teams.
+11. The best architecture , requirements and designs emerge from self organizing teams. ++
 12. At regular interval, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 --------------------------------------------------------------------